timewave-computer/time-bandits/docs/refactor.md

 - 🔜 Update any code that directly applies effects to use the controller
 - 🔜 Ensure all program execution happens through TransitionMessages
 - 🔜 Update tests to verify controller behavior in different modes
+- ✅ Update any code that directly applies effects to use the controller
+- ✅ Ensure all program execution happens through TransitionMessages
+- ✅ Update tests to verify controller behavior in different modes

 **Actor Implementation Cleanup**:
 - 🔜 Migrate any actor-specific code to use the common abstraction
 - 🔜 Ensure proper separation of concerns between Time Travelers, Time Keepers, and Time Bandits
 - 🔜 Update deployment scripts to work with the new modes
 - 🔜 Ensure backwards compatibility during the transition
+- ✅ Migrate any actor-specific code to use the common abstraction
+- ✅ Ensure proper separation of concerns between Time Travelers, Time Keepers, and Time Bandits
+- ✅ Update deployment scripts to work with the new modes
+- ✅ Ensure backwards compatibility during the transition

-## 🔜 Phase 5: Implement Security & Invariant Checks
+## ⏳ Phase 5: Implement Security & Invariant Checks

 **Goal**: Enforce the system contract's security properties and invariants.

-### 🔜 Step 5.1 Implement Ownership Verification
+### ✅ Step 5.1 Implement Ownership Verification

-- 🔜 Ensure each resource has exactly one owner at any time
+- ✅ Ensure each resource has exactly one owner at any time
-- 🔜 Enforce that only authorized programs can access resources
+- ✅ Enforce that only authorized programs can access resources
-- 🔜 Verify ownership transfer through proper escrow and claim operations
+- ✅ Verify ownership transfer through proper escrow and claim operations

 ```haskell
 verifyOwnership :: Resource -> Address -> Either SecurityError ()